Ahmad El Choum

-Ahmad Ali El Choum (أحمد علي الشوم; born 3 August 1983) is a Lebanese former footballer who played as a left-back for Ansar and the Lebanon national team.
+Ahmad Ali El Choum (أحمد علي الشوم; born 3 August 1983) is a former footballer who played as a left-back for Ansar.
+Born in Saudi Arabia, he played for the Lebanon national team.

 Club career

 El Choum began his senior career at Lebanese Premier League side Ansar, during the 1997–98 season.
 In his first season at the club, El Choum won three trophies: a league title, a Lebanese Elite Cup, the club's first, and a Lebanese Super Cup.
 The following season, in 1998–99, El Choum won his second consecutive league title with Ansar, as well as a Lebanese FA Cup.
 In 1999, El Choum lifted Ansar's first Lebanese Federation Cup, as well as a Lebanese Super Cup.

 At the turn of the millennium, El Choum continued to win trophies with Ansar, helping his side win both the Elite Cup and Federation Cup during the 2000–01 season.
 For the following four seasons Ansar would remain trophyless, until the 2005–06, when El Choum won a domestic double with Ansar, lifting both the league title and the FA Cup.
 He would once again help Ansar win another domestic double, in 2006–07.

 El Choum would further help Ansar win two more FA Cups, in 2009–10 and 2011–12, before his retirement in 2015.
 The Lebanese left-back won a total of four league titles, six FA Cups, two Elite Cups, two Federation Cups, and four Super Cups during his 14-season stay at Ansar.